TheCanuckCoder/ReactSearchExample/README.md

-# DND Search
+# React Search

-This is a search front-end for the elasticsearch engine created by DND.
+This is a search front-end that is multilingual.
 ## Authors

 - [Steven Scharf](https://www.linkedin.com/in/sscharf/)